theforeman/kafo/README.md

 it in order to create a puppet infrastructure itself (e.g. foreman or foreman-proxy).

 With kafo you can reuse your puppet modules for creating an installer.
 Even better: After the installation you can easily modify your configuration.
 All using the very same puppet modules.

+With your installer you can also provide multiple configuration files defining different installation scenarios.

 ## What does it do, how does it work?